wensttay/pos-java-corba-helloword-example/README.md

 $ java HelloClient -ORBInitialPort 1050 -ORBInitialHost localhost&
 ```

-Obs: All commands are obligatorily executed on "Hello.idl" folder.
+Obs: All commands are obligatorily executed on "Hello.idl" folder